GraphQL-Training/lightweight-graphql-react/slides.md

 what is going on under the hood.

-It's important to recognise that you SHOULD use GraphQL tooling in your production projects as it will save you a lot of work and hopefully reduce the number of errors.
+It's important to recognise that you SHOULD use GraphQL tooling in your production projects as it will save you a lot of work and result in a better experience for your users.

 So without further ado let's get started